tayruxin/tp/docs/DeveloperGuide.md

 **Feature Flaw in Current Implementation**

-Currently, the phone number field only accepts integers as valid user inputs.
-However, users may encounter scenarios, such as applying for overeseas internship, where they want to include symbols like `()`, `+`,  `-` and `.` in the phone number field.
-The current restriction prevents users from indiciating country codes, potentially causing confusion about the origin of the phone number.
+Currently, the phone number parameter only accepts integers as valid user inputs.
+However, users may encounter scenarios, such as applying for overseas internships, where they want to include symbols like `()`, `+`,  `-` and `.` in the phone number field.
+The current restriction prevents users from indicating country codes, potentially causing confusion about the origin of the phone number.

-**Proposed Enhancement:**
+**Proposed Enhancement**

 The regex checking for a valid phone number will be changed to allow for `()`, `+`, `-` and `.` in the phone number field.
-In addition, the `+` will only be allowed at the start while, the other symbols have no positioning restrictions.
+In addition, the character `+` will only be allowed at the start while, the other symbols have no positioning restrictions.

 **Examples**